adri-gomez/Big-Data-Analytics-Project/README.md

   - Making predictions on the test set
   - Calculating evaluation metrics: accuracy, recall, precision
   - Confusion matrix

 2) Data_Transformation_&_Modeling_Mar16.pdf: PDF version of the previous file

-3) Dataset - default of credit card clients.xls: this is the working dataset in excel format
+4) Dataset - default of credit card clients.xls: this is the working dataset in excel format

-4) EDA_Mar16.ipynb:
+6) EDA_Mar16.ipynb: it includes:
   - Renaming columns
   - Counting the number of rows
   - Validating data information and data types